numa-poetry/numa-restful-api/README.md

 # Numa RESTful API

 ## What?
 "Numa" is derived from "pneúma", meaning wind, breath, spirit.
-This is the repo for Numa's AngularJS client, a work in progress and descendant of [Warrior Poets](https://github.com/trance-with-me/Warrior-Poets).
-Numa is becoming a hub for sharing poetry, musings, and free-form diction.
-It will be a platform to garner feedback and connect with others.
-This backend will provide the API to build clients upon.
+Numa's API provides functionality for sharing poetry, gathering feedback, and connecting with others.

 ## Why?
 I'm developing Numa because I care about connecting with people; sharing expressive works with my friends and family; and having a clean, dynamic, and modern web application for sharing any form of lyrical expression.